-‘Hard to reach’ communities in the Lambeth & Southwark area harbour a rich diversity of those who are considered minorities amongst its residents.
+‘Hard to reach’ communities in the Lambeth & Southwark area harbour a rich diversity of people who are considered minorities amongst its residents.
 These residents suffered from a disparity and unsteadiness of service that compounded the challenges of the pandemic further for them compared to mainstream societies.

 In an effort to identify and tap into these nuances that are offstage, we tasked our community researchers with staging interviews across these boroughs with a broad sample size of community members.
 We delved into how the pandemic impacted their personal lives, professional status, health conditions, political views and finances.

-We were able to accurately ascertain how our participants felt, the extent to which they engaged with support services, how effectively they thought the support services were run and how the consequence of lockdown regulations enforced changes to their lifestyles.
+We were able to accurately ascertain how our participants felt, the extent to which they engaged with support services, how effectively they thought the support services were run and how the consequences of lockdown regulations enforced changes to their lifestyles.
 With the data we amassed, we created periodic insight decks that led to a report capturing the experiences and sentiments of our participants in their proper context.

 Our community researchers utilised their accessibility, positionality and credibility within the urban locale to actively comprehend the cultural nuances and lived experiences in a way that was empathy-based and equitable.
-The aim was to be in a position to influence real improvement of the quality of support services that marginalised and underserved communities are receiving.
+The aim was to be in a position to influence real improvement of the quality of support services that marginalised and underserved communities are currently receiving.

 This project was designed to reveal the community responses to Covid-19 among residents of Southwark and Lambeth.
 We collected, analysed and evaluated data examining the inequalities during the pandemic and the provision of support services offered to different individuals during this period.